jpsalvadorm63/agbase/README.md

 Android Studio 2.1 Beta 3

 ## Terms of use
-This is just an experimental APP, not intended for production, NOT warranty at all
+This is just an experimental APP, not intended for production environment, NOT warranty at all !

 Thanks

-Juan Salvador
+- Juan Salvador

-Guido Ochoa
+- Guido Ochoa